8ta4/say/DONTREADME.md

 Login Items only work when you log in.
 They won't help you if `say` stops working for some reason.

+> When does this tool appear in the application switcher?
+(Planned)

+You'll only see `say` in the application switcher when the settings window is open.

+That's because you might need to switch between the settings window and other apps, like the documentation, a web browser, or a text editor.

+When you close the settings window, `say` disappears from the application switcher.
+This way, it doesn't clutter your screen.

 ### Recording

 > Why doesn't this tool do speaker verification?